 What’s the Best Time + Day for a Kentucky Bourbon Trail Tour?

-In fact, the best bourbon tours I’ve had have been the first tour of the day on a weekday.
+The best bourbon tours I've had, with smaller crowds, have been on weekdays.
+Especially the first tour of the day.

 How Much Bourbon Will I Get to Taste on a Tour?

-It depends on the distillery, but somewhere from 2 – 4 tastings.
+It depends on the distillery, but somewhere from 3 to 6 tastings.
+Kentucky law limits the amount they can give out.

 Some of the tours give you loot in addition to the tastings.